Ivar Asbjørn Følling: Discovery

 In 1934 at Oslo University Hospital, Følling saw a young woman named Borgny Egeland.
 She had two children, Liv and Dag, who had been normal at birth but subsequently developed mental retardation.
-When Dag was about a year old, the mother noticed a strong smell to his urine.
-Følling obtained urine samples from the children and, after many tests, he found that the substance causing the odor in the urine was phenylpyruvic acid.
+When Dag was about a year old, the mother noticed a strong smell in his urine.
+Følling obtained urine samples from the children and, after many tests, found that the substance causing the odor in the urine was phenylpyruvic acid.
 The children, he concluded, had excess phenylpyruvic acid in the urine, the condition which came to be called phenylketonuria (PKU).

-This abnormal condition reflects an inability to break down the amino acid phenylalanine due to an hereditary deficiency of the necessary enzyme which is called phenylalanine hydroxylase.
+This abnormal condition reflects an inability to break down the amino acid phenylalanine due to a hereditary deficiency of the necessary enzyme which is called phenylalanine hydroxylase.

 Perspective

-Føllings discovery provided the basis for the so-called metabolic screening of newborns.
+Følling's discovery provided the basis for the so-called metabolic screening of newborns.
 Today a screening blood test for PKU is done on newborns to detect the disease.
 With a special diet low in phenylalanine, PKU newborns can grow and develop into normal children and adults.
 Følling's work was too late to save Liv and Dag from severe progressive mental retardation (and in Dag's case, death) but it has saved thousands of children since then.
 It has been said that: "Følling is by many considered the most important medical scientist not to receive the Nobel Prize for Physiology or Medicine".